There are many ways to invest in The Master's University. Every gift, small or large, is important.

 Charitable gift annuities are a popular way for donors to invest in our students while receiving a stream of income for life.
 Gift annuities are easy to establish and offer attractive tax advantages.

 Charitable bequest can either be a fixed dollar amount, a percentage of the total estate or a percentage of the residual estate.
-Leaving a charitable bequest to The Master's College is a special way to leave a legacy for future generations.
+Leaving a charitable bequest to The Master's University is a special way to leave a legacy for future generations.

 Many individuals choose to give through non-cash gifts.
 These gifts include real estate, securities, and retirement plan assets.